-The City of Madison Illinois is located in Madison County and is about 15 minutes north of Downtown St Louis.
-The population of the city was recorded as having 3,891 residents in 2010.
+The City of Madison Illinois is located in Madison County and is about 15 minutes north of Downtown St. Louis.
 Important roads for the community are Routes 3 and 203/Edwardsville Road, Market Street, Madison Avenue, State Street and others.
 Madison was officially incorporated in 1894.

 The residents of Madison Illinois are served by the Madison Community Unit School District #12.
 The District includes Harris Elementary School, Madison Middle School, and Madison High School.
 The Madison Public Library is also available to the community.